 Note: I have revisited this recipe from my archives and updated it with new photos and an improved recipe.
 Enjoy!

 I developed this egg salad recipe for my husband, who asked me to create a lighter version of deli-style egg salad.
 First, I eliminated half of the egg yolks and cut down on the mayo to reduce calories and cholesterol.
 To make up for the flavor and richness of the yolks, I added fresh dill as well as dill pickles for saltiness and crunch.
 Instead of regular mustard I used whole grain Dijon, which I absolutely love.
 The result is something my husband enjoys on a regular basis.
 It makes a great sandwich; try serving it on whole grain toast, sourdough, rye or pumpernickel bread.
 Or, if you’re watching your waistline, you can add a scoop on top of your favorite green salad.
+And if you love eggs as much as my family, you must try my world famous scrambled eggs!

 Try subbing regular mustard for a different flavor.
 To reduce cholesterol even further, you can use Vegannaise instead of mayo.
 This salad can be made gluten free with a certified GF mustard and mayonnaise.
 Enjoy!